Varun-Sangwan/bbq-splash-page/README.md

 A responsive webpage showcasing below CSS fundamentals

 Flex
 Media Queries
 Transform
 Transition
 Text-Transform
+Linear Gradient

 What to expect when you decide to take a look and run index.html